md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Continuous monitoring.
 * Public awareness and education.

-Building digital resilience requires both technological and institutional capacity.
+Building digital resilience requires both technological and institutional capacity [20, 21, 71, 72].

-### Information Integrity and Misinformation
+## Information Integrity and Misinformation

 The rapid growth of digital communication platforms has increased the speed at which information spreads.
-While this creates opportunities for communication and participation, it also increases the risk of misinformation and disinformation.
+While this creates opportunities for communication and participation, it also increases the risk of misinformation and disinformation [2, 45, 74, 75].

 Challenges may include: